 There isn’t much you need to do to successfully grow pink evening primrose.
 These plants are hardy, adaptable, and self-reliant.
 They require full sun and regular rainfall for the best blooms, but will otherwise preserve themselves by entering dormancy if they lack moisture.

-If you’re looking for a well-behaved perennial that will keep to itself, then the pink evening primrose is not the plant for you.
-Otherwise, these are easy to care, low-maintenance plants.
+If you’re looking for a well-behaved perennial that will keep to itself, the pink evening primrose is not the plant for you.
+Aside from this tendency to spread aggressively, these are low-maintenance plants.

 A moderate consumer of water, pink evening primrose blooms best when it receives a steady supply of water.
 In the first year, it’s recommended that you water this plant weekly to help it thrive, but moving forward, rainfall is generally sufficient irrigation.